 The Zen Leaf began many years ago as a book blog, and remains primarily book-oriented to this day.
 I, however, have never been very good at one-track thinking.
 There are too many things I love, and I can’t stick to just one!
-So while books will continue to dominate The Zen Leaf, other parts of my life will tiptoe in from time to time.
-Sometimes more often than not.
+So while books will continue to dominate The Zen Leaf, other parts of my life will tiptoe in (and possibly take precedence away from the books) from time to time.
 Which means that beyond book reviews and book talk, you might find content related to:

-In terms of comments, I do not mind polite disagreement and discussion, but I will delete any attacking or inflammatory comment outright.
-I have no time/energy to deal with that kind of thing.
+In terms of comments, I don’t mind polite disagreement and discussion, but I will delete any attacking or inflammatory comment outright.
+I also won’t allow misinformation to be spread in my comment section, and will delete/not approve comments that try to.
+Last, no trolls!
+I have no time/energy to deal with that crap and I will not engage.